-In exceptional cases where we consider that attending college may not be in the interests of a student's health and wellbeing, or may pose a risk to other students or staff, a student may be asked not to attend College until the meeting takes place as part of the 'Support to Study' procedure.
-Before taking this action, the College will complete a risk assessment to determine whether there is a risk to either the student or others that cannot be mitigated.
-In such circumstances, the student must be reassured that this is not a disciplinary sanction and that they will still remain a student at the College.
+In exceptional cases where we consider that attending school/college may not be in the interests of a student's health and wellbeing, or may pose a risk to other students or staff, a student may be asked not to attend until the meeting takes place as part of the 'Support to Study' procedure.
+Before taking this action, the school/college will complete a risk assessment to determine whether there is a risk to either the student or others that cannot be mitigated.
+In such circumstances, the student must be reassured that this is not a disciplinary sanction and that they will still remain a student in the sixth form.

-Whilst it is envisaged that such cases will be exceptional, the College reserves the right to vary the procedure outlined in the interests of fairness and/or health and safety.
+Whilst it is envisaged that such cases will be exceptional, the school/college reserves the right to vary the procedure outlined in the interests of fairness and/or health and safety.

-Should a student and/or parent/carer be unwilling or unable to take part at any stage of the procedure or to attend a meeting, the College may nevertheless follow the 'Support to Study' procedure and any planned meetings.
+Should a student and/or parent/carer be unwilling or unable to take part at any stage of the procedure or to attend a meeting, the school/college may nevertheless follow the 'Support to Study' procedure, any planned meetings and the instigation of the stages.
 In addition, it will consider any request from a student to proceed with a meeting in their absence and accept and consider written reports and/or a written statement from them.
 However, discussion and face-to-face dialogue are the best way to properly explore circumstances, needs and support.
 If a student chooses not to attend or engage fully in discussions about support and adjustments, there may be limitations as to the support and adjustments that can be reasonably considered and implemented.
 As such, there is a greater risk that concerns about full and satisfactory participation will persist and a student is likely to move through the stages of the procedure more quickly.